synthetichealth/bulkfhirloader/README.md

 ```
 nohup ./bulkload <your_various_cli_args> &
 ```
+This will keep the process running if you close your terminal session.

 ## Adding a New Disease Statistic

-You will need to add a new row to the `synth_ma.synth_condition_dim` and `synth_ma.synth_disease_dim` tables representing your statistic.
+You will need to add new rows representing your statistic to the `synth_ma.synth_condition_dim` and `synth_ma.synth_disease_dim` tables.
 These will get picked up automatically by the bulkloader and tracked for any patients that have the disease.

 **Don't forget to update the schema in the [pgstats](https://github.com/synthetichealth/pgstats) repository!**

 ### An Example

-For example, say we wanted to track the deadly disease "examplitis", which is identified by "examplation" and "excessive exampling":
+For example, say we wanted to track the deadly disease "examplitis", which is identified by the conditions "examplation" and "excessive exampling":

 1. Add examplitis to the `synth_ma.synth_disease_dim` table: